ol-s-cloud/heavy-oil-rheology-ml/README.md

-# Heavy Oil Rheological Properties Analysis using Ensemble Machine Learning
+# Heavy Oil Rheological Properties Analysis using Ensemble Machine Learning -- DRAFT

 ## Overview
 This repository contains a machine learning analysis of heavy crude oil rheological properties using an ensemble approach combining Decision Trees, Linear Regression, and K-Nearest Neighbors (KNN).
 The analysis focuses on predicting and understanding various viscosity parameters and their relationships with temperature and shear conditions.